edodoo/multiplicationPrinciple/_sources/Type1.rst

 Now let's try another problem. ::

-  8. At my bank, a PIN consists of 4 digits (from 0 to 4).
+  8. At my bank, a PIN consists of 4 digits (from 0 to 9).
 How many PINs are there with no consecutive digits?

 Note, here, we can apply our formula.
 We can think of a 4-stage process, where in each stage we consider the number of options for each respective digit (first, second, third, and fourth).
-In the first stage we can choose any number, so there are 5 options.
-In the second stage, we can choose any number except what was chosen first, so there are 4 options.
-In the third stage, we can choose any number except what was chosen directly previously, so again there are 4 options.
-In the fourth stage, again we have 4 options.
+In the first stage we can choose any number, so there are 10 options.
+In the second stage, we can choose any number except what was chosen first, so there are 9 options.
+In the third stage, we can choose any number except what was chosen directly previously, so again there are 9 options.
+In the fourth stage, again we have 9 options.

-So, our final answer is :math:`5 \cdot 4^3 = 320`.
+So, our final answer is :math:`10 \cdot 9^3 = 7,290`.

+To code this, note that for our later stages we include a conditional statement that doesn't allow for the previous letter to be included.
 Run the code and examine the output.

 Active Code 5
 --------------

-.. countingsheet:: CodeSample5
+.. activecode:: CodeSample5
-  :ncols: 4
-  :col1: 0,1,2,3,4
-  :col2: =data1 minus item1
-  :col3: =data1 minus item2
-  :col4: =data1 minus item3
+   :coach:
+   :caption: Code that counts PIN numbers with no consecutive digits.

+   Digits = [0,1,2,3,4,5,6,7,8,9]
+   counter = 0

+   for i in Digits:
+       for j in Digits:
+           if j != i:
+               for k in Digits:
+                   if k != j:
+                       for l in Digits:
+                           if l != k:
+                               print(i,j,k,l)
+                               counter += 1
+   print(counter)

 Quick Check 8.1